BlackJar72/CharacterEngine/README.md

 ## License

+To cover my proverbial "butt" in case of the off-chance someone actually decides to do something with it and then claims some harm came from it, I am not simply posting the source code (i.e., making the repository public) but placing under a real license, though a very permisive open-source license.
+Specifically this is under the MIT license.

 Copyright (C) 2022-2024 Jared Blackburn

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files